farinap5/Dosky-Writeup/README.md

 ```

-<p>The shell we have is not so good so we can connect via ssh with the password we have now.</p>
+<p>The shell we have is not so good so we can connect via ssh with the password we got now.</p>
-<p>In the dosky user home folder we have the dosky service, which was exploited to give us access to the machine, in this file pythos has the access passwords for the server as well as the username.
-Looking better you can find the flag.</p>
+<p>In the dosky user home folder we have the dosky service, which was exploited to give us access to the machine, inside this python file it has the access passwords for the server as well as the username.
+Looking better the file you can find the flag.</p>

 ```